IONITY: 2020

 In 2017, Ionity planned to have "implemented and operate about 400 fast charging stations across European major thoroughfares in 2020".

 In January 2020, Ionity announced that customers with no contract would be charged 0.79 euros per kWh.
 The network was criticized for the 500% rate increase for those drivers without a subscription plan.
 German automakers shared discounted rates for Connected Mobility Service Providers network participants.
 For example, Mercedes-Benz announced a reduced Ionity charging price of 0.29 euros per charged kilowatt hour for Mercedes' me Charge users.

 2021

 Operating 336 charging stations with just over 1000 stalls at the end of Q1 2021, the network competes with Tesla supercharger's network with 6000 stalls and 600 stations in Europe at the same time.
 In August 2021, Volkswagen's CEO Herbert Diess, one of the main partners through Porsche, criticizes Ionity Charging Experience on LinkedIn, pointing that the service is simply not good enough with lack of stations, stalls, toilets, and refreshments, and with charging points out of service. "simply not premium".

+At the end of 2021 the network operated 401 charging stations with 1690 charging points.

+2022

+At the end of 2022 the network operated 453 charging stations with 2068 charging points.

+2023

+At the end of 2023 the network operated 594 charging stations with 3306 charging points.

+2024

+The network operated 684 charging stations with 4359 charging points in 24 European countries by October 2024.

+The goal is to have 1000 charging stations with 9000 charging points by 2027.

+May 13th Jeroen van Tilburg has taken over the role as CEO.
+He replaced Michael Hajesch pursuing other ventures outside the company.

+IONITY has been awarded as the most efficient HPC network in the elvah Comprehensive Charging Market Report for Germany, I.2024 with charging stations located every 120 kilometers across Europe.

+The charging provider is recognized by Auto Bild and eMobility Excellence as the CPO with the highest charging point quality.

+The company has reached the first place among all tested fast charging providers in 2024 in a Report by Auto Club Europa.

+2025

+The company will install the first HYC1000 Megawatt chargers in the second half of 2025.
+The goal is a comprehensive network allowing for 600 kW charging.

+The company has secured an additional loan of 600 million Euro for that.